Russia: Navalny hearing begins, many arrested outside court | DW | 02.02.2021

 Navalny blasts Putin over murder attempt

 The opposition leader labeled Putin as "Vladimir, the underpants poisoner" during the hearing.
-According to Navalny's research into his own poisoning, a "hit squad" deployed by the country's main intelligence agency FSB tried to kill the Kremlin by putting a Novichok nerve agent on his underwear.
-Navalny fell ill after leaving boarding a flight in Siberia, was hospitalized, and eventually flown to Germany for treatment.
+According to Navalny's research into his own poisoning, a "hit squad" deployed by the country's main intelligence agency FSB tried to kill him by putting a Novichok nerve agent on his underwear.
+Navalny fell ill after boarding a flight in Siberia, then was hospitalized and eventually flown to Germany for treatment.

 "We have proven that Putin committed this attempted murder," he said on Monday.